David Wellington (author)

 David Wellington (born 1971) is an American writer of horror fiction, best known for his Zombie trilogy.
 He also writes science fiction as D. Nolan Clark.

 Biography

 Wellington was born in Pittsburgh, Pennsylvania.
 He attended Syracuse University and received an MFA in creative writing from Penn State.
 He also holds a master's degree in Library Science from the Pratt Institute.
 He now lives in New York City.

 He made his debut as a comic book writer on Marvel Zombies Return: Iron Man.
 His novel The Last Astronaut was nominated for the 2020 Arthur C. Clarke Award.

 Published works

+Revenant-X

+Revenant-X, the second book of the Red Space trilogy, begins exactly where Paradise-1 left off.
+The novel, which blends sci-fi horror and space adventure, follows the crew of Artemis on their search of a seemingly deserted Paradise-1 for what is left of the colony they are trying to save.
+However, the colony, or what remains of it, is not human.
+Revenant-X was released on November 5, 2024.

+Revenant-X is in reference to one of the characters in the trilogy.